 - Public Health South

 - WellSouth Primary Health Network

 - Age Concern Managers and Social Workers

 - SDHB Mental Health

 - NASC

 - Local authority environmental health officer

-- Fire
+- Fire and Emergency New Zealand

 - Police

 - St John

-- Respect network co-ordinator
+- Respect network co-ordinatorHousing New Zealand

+- Oranga Tamariki

 The steering group members agree to work together in good faith to address the issues of severe domestic squalor.
 They will provide their expertise and support and participate regularly in the work of the reference group.